marcin-sielski/google_colab_notebooks/README.md

 # google_colab_notebooks
-This repository is meant to collect Google Colab Notebooks
+This repository is meant to collect Google Colab Notebooks.